maxjo020418/Dockerina/agentica-dockerina/server/README.md

 12. if functions are canceled(via `OllamaCancel`) the chat ends abruptly(only think block @ call process), perhaps fallback to `OllamaDescribe` and explain(structured feedback from OllamaCancel) or end convo gracefully.

+13. implement network exception handling (display error msg to user - Docker host unreachable, LLM host unreachable, etc.)

+14. (UI) fix loading pulse not disappearing + collapse `<think>`

+15. reinforce tag logics and sentinels (`<question> & <tldr>` tags)

+16. chaining function call results (eg: `if container is running do xxx`, currently knowledge of prev. for call(s) in the f-call loop doesn't seem to be passed on properly)

+17. clean index.ts and some other prompts, reduce context size

 ---

 <u>**Interaction notes for \#3: (Problematic ones - function being called multiple times *separately*)**</u>